Dan McElroy, 29

 But beyond the nuts and bolts of litigation and strategy, McElroy says that above all he gained an inspiring outlook on his profession.

-"...this sort of idealistic notion that you have coming into law school, you don't have to give that up.
+This "sort of idealistic notion that you have coming into law school, you don't have to give that up.
 It's not always easy, especially with tuition...but it can happen.
-If not right away, but eventually, you can have those kinds of jobs and be fulfilled," he says, in awe of the position of attorneys at CFJC.
+If not right away, but eventually, you can have those kinds of jobs and be fulfilled," he says, referring to CFJC attorneys.

 Today, Dan is a judicial law clerk in the Northern District of Illinois.
 He has high hopes for his ability to impact the juvenile justice system, and aims to stay involved.